philschmid/rust-vs-python/webservice-transformers-onnxruntime/README.md

-# Rust 🦀 vs Python 🐍: Webservice with decoding HTTP Body in Rust and then calling Python vs pure Python
+# Rust 🦀 vs Python 🐍: a ML webservice using ORT and Transformers (no optimizations)

-This repository contains the code to my blog post [Rust 🦀 vs Python 🐍: JSON decoding in rust and calling python vs pure python]().
+This repository contains the code to my blog post [Rust 🦀 vs Python 🐍: a ML webservice using ORT and Transformers (no optimizations)]().
 It includes the code to deploy both Webservice as well as the benchmarking script.

 ## Code